The XanaMIA Phase 2b/3 Alzheimer’s Trial and Open Label Extension Phase

-Existing and prior participants may continue into the open label extension.
+Existing and prior participants who complete the main XanaMIA trial may be eligible to continue into the Open Label Extension Phase.
 Contact your study site for next steps.

 This trial is now closed for enrolment